-A Breakdown of How a Real Auto Accident Case Works
+The Breakdown of How a Real Auto Accident Case Works

-Car Accident Medical Treatment
+THE INJURY: Medical Treatment

 Stephanie’s knees slammed into the dash during the wreck.
 As a result, she had two surgeries on her left knee to repair the torn tendons and damaged cartilage.
 Her medical bills for the two surgeries and all the related charges were almost $100,000.
-Her medical treatment, including surgery, rehab and doctor visits, caused her to be out of work for nearly a month in total.
-Stephanie was young – only 28 years old – and worried about the bills and how all this would affect her in the future.
+Her medical treatment, including surgery, rehab, and doctor visits, caused her to be out of work for nearly a month in total.
+Stephanie was young (only 28 years old) and worried about the bills and how all this would affect her in the future.

-Auto Insurance Company Makes a Low-ball Offer
+THE OFFER: Insurance Company Makes a Low-ball Offer

 I told Stephanie that these cases often go one of two ways; Either the insurance companies are reasonable and pay something fair to settle the case without a lawsuit, or they make every effort to delay and continue to low-ball us and force us to file a lawsuit.

 Liability insurance is intended to protect you when you cause harm to someone else because you can be sued for that harm.
-The insurance company is basically saying – “in return for your premiums, we will protect you and try to reasonably settle claims so that you don’t have to face a lawsuit and financial devastation.”
+The insurance company is basically saying – “In return for your premiums, we will protect you and try to reasonably settle claims so that you don’t have to face a lawsuit and financial devastation.”

 There are times, however, when the insurance company doesn’t make/accept a reasonable offer, which can sometimes expose their client to risk.
-For example, let’s suppose here we offered to take the $100,000 policy limits that were available, but the insurance company declined to accept that offer.
+For example, let’s suppose in this case that we offered to take the $100,000 policy limits that were available, but the insurance company declined to accept that offer.
 Let’s further assume that after the insurance company declined we then went to trial where we recovered a $1,000,000 verdict from the at-fault driver.
 As a result, the insurance company would have to pay us the $100,000 liability limits and their insured would owe us the $900,000 balance.
 This is an example of how an insurance company can expose its insured to a gigantic financial hardship – by not settling a case at or below the liability policy limits when it has a fair opportunity to do so.
 Now you can see why the insurance company’s refusal to accept an offer of $100,000 to settle the case would be so serious.
 It would put its own insured at huge risk.

 Getting back to Stephanie’s case, because the liability insurer offered so little, we had no choice but to file a lawsuit.
 We filed the lawsuit and sent a special kind of demand (also called an offer) for settlement to the insurance companies involved.
 By this point, the case was being handled by two lawyers against us.

 Our demand put the liability insurance company in a spot where it had to make a decision.
 Would it continue to refuse to pay the liability limits to save itself money?
-Or would it pay the limits, and settle the case against its insured, thereby protecting its insured from a verdict that could be huge and financially devastating?
+Or would it pay the limits and settle the case against its insured, thereby protecting its insured from a verdict that could be huge and financially devastating?
 If it refused to settle and we went to trial and got $500,000, then the insurance company might later be found to have acted in bad faith and have to pay the full $500,000 rather than only the $100,000.

 Thankfully, the story has a happy ending after its rough start.
-The lawyers on the other side of the case were reasonable and we were able to settle the case for the $200,000 of total available insurance coverage.
+The lawyers on the other side of the case were reasonable, and we were able to settle the case for the $200,000 of total available insurance coverage.
 We did not have to pursue a “bad faith” case against the insurance company.

 Deciding when to accept a settlement offer and when to file a lawsuit can sometimes be an easy decision but is often difficult.
 It depends in part on whether a settlement offer fully compensates a person for their injuries compared to the likelihood of fully recovering the total amount of a jury verdict.
 Ultimately, it is up to the client to decide if they want to accept a settlement offer.
-In Stephanie’s case, the $200,000 settlement covered her medical expenses, lost wages and pain and suffering so it wasn’t in her best interest to risk going to trial where she might be awarded a lesser amount.
+In Stephanie’s case, the $200,000 settlement covered her medical expenses, lost wages, and pain and suffering so it was not in her best interest to risk going to trial where she might be awarded a lesser amount.

 Stephanie’s patience paid off and she obtained the full amounts of available insurance – both the liability coverage and the UM coverage.